NiamhOL/Fundamentals_of_Data_Analysis_2019/README.md

 ## Importing packages ##
 The above packages can be imported into Python.
 Use Import function in iPython as follows:

-#Import libaries that will be used in this project #
+Import libaries that will be used in this project

-'''import numpy as np'''
+'import numpy as np'
-'''import pandas as pd'''
+'import pandas as pd'''
-'''import matplotlib.pyplot as plt'''
+'import matplotlib.pyplot as plt'
-'''import seaborn as sns'''
+'import seaborn as sns'
-'''import scikit-learn as sklearn'''
+'import scikit-learn as sklearn'

 ## Importing the data ##
 Import the tips.csv file using Seaborn.